Health Indicator Report of Maternal Mortality

 State Target: 11.4 maternal deaths per 100,000 live births

 Evidence-based PracticesUtah collaborates with The Alliance for Innovation on Maternal Health (AIM) to promote consistent and safe maternity care.
-AIM has developed patient safety bundles, a package of evidence-based best practices for implementation by hospital obstetric units.
+The AIM has developed patient safety bundles, a package of evidence-based best practices for implementation in clinical settings.
 Safety bundles address the leading causes of maternal mortality and are designed to reduce maternal deaths related to obstetrical complications.
-In 2018, the Utah Department of Health hired a maternal mental health specialist, and established a Maternal Mental Health committee to promote evidence-based screening, referral, and treatment practices for maternal mental health disorders.
+In 2020 and 2021, Utah worked on the implementation of the Obstetric Care for Women with Opioid Use Disorder bundle.
+In 2020, a new website was launched to make it easier to find a mental health care provider with expertise in perinatal mental health.
+This resource can be found at [http://maternalmentalhealth.utah.gov/].